How to Price Art Commissions: Your Art Pricing Guide

 That’s why some 5-minute doodle can outsell a highly accomplished piece of work.
 It’s the difference between ‘quirky and fun’ and right for the intended space, as opposed to ‘crafted and clever’ and out of place entirely.

 On the whole, it’s the image and not the skill that sells.
-There is no appreciable premium for the time it takes.
+There is no appreciable premium for craft.

 If there was a proven formula for pricing art commissions then I’d have found it by now.